 In this light, consider Brexit.
 A third of people innately want to stay put, a third want to move, and a third don’t know and won’t vote because they’re fearful of making a poor choice.
 With no engagement, they are at risk of media hyperbole shaping their view.
 That’s a heck of a business risk that can be better managed.
 Engage your people in the debate.
 And the business economics according to Dreschler are clear; ‘In’.

 So, where did this address take us?
 We received a clear call for business to support investment in education to fuel the engine of UK plc.
 Through apprenticeships and sponsorship bring people into an engaged workplace.
 Take leadership seriously, and develop leaders around you.

 After an evening of good company and good food, the crème of the North West business community were issued a final challenge.
 Whether you are driving major infrastructure investment, or scaling an innovative tech start-up, proudly embrace British traits of influence and challenge!
 And to quote him directly; “Lead or face doom.
 Get on with it!”

 Matt Cockbill is a Partner at Berwick Partners supporting regional, and national, businesses with the recruitment of critical functional leadership at the heart of their business.

-Categories: Consumer & FMCG Recruitment, Education Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Real Estate Recruitment, Retail Recruitment, Chemicals and Process Industries, Procurement & Supply Chain Recruitment, Tax Recruitment, Technology Recruitment
+Category: Consumer & FMCG Recruitment, Education Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Finance Recruitment, Government Recruitment, Healthcare Recruitment, Housing Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Real Estate Recruitment, Retail & Ecommerce Recruitment, Chemicals and Process Industries Recruitment, Procurement & Supply Chain Recruitment, Tax Recruitment, Technology Recruitment